 For over 50 years, heating oil (kerosene) has been a popular choice for homes off the gas grid.
 Today, around 1.5 million UK households use heating oil as their primary source of fuel for heating.

-As a full member of the UKIFDA and OFTEC trade bodies, Watson Fuels is working closely with both organisations on the Future Ready Fuel campaign.
+As a full member of the UKIFDA and OFTEC trade bodies, Watson Fuels works closely with both organisations on the Future Ready Fuel campaign.
 Our shared goal is to find a low-carbon liquid fuel that will act as a drop-in replacement for kerosene.
 We believe this option would be the least costly and least disruptive solution for homeowners who currently use heating oil.
 In most cases, they’d be able to cut emissions without changing their existing heating systems.

 -